 Students can make a plot diagram of the events from a novel.
-Not only is this a great way to teach the parts of a plot, it also reinforces major events and helps students develop greater understanding of literary structures.
+Not only is this a great way to teach the parts of a plot, it also reinforces major events and helps students develop greater understanding of literary structures, like five act structure.

 Students can create a storyboard capturing the narrative arc in a novel with a six-cell storyboard containing the major parts of the plot diagram.
 For each cell, have students create a scene that follows the novel in the sequence using: Exposition, Conflict, Rising Action, Climax, Falling Action, and Resolution.